Ange-Therese Akono: Career

 In 2016, Akono was an assistant professor at University of Illinois Urbana-Champaign.
 She was named one of the American Society of Civil Engineers's New Faces of Civil Engineering Professionals in 2016.
-Akono was an Associate Professor in the Department of Civil and Environmental Engineering at Northwestern University, where she directed the Sustainability & Nano mechanics research laboratory.
+Akono was an assistant professor in the Department of Civil and Environmental Engineering at Northwestern University, where she directed the Sustainability & Nano mechanics research laboratory.
 Akono joined the department of Civil, Construction, and Environmental Engineering at North Carolina State University as an associate professor in the mechanics and materials group in 2023.
 At this moment, Akono is studying fracture processes in multifunctional, multiscale, and multi- physics materials while focusing on small length-scales.
 Akono has received several awards including the Johnson & Johnson in STEM Award in 2022.
 She was recognized by the Engineering Mechanics Institute of the American Society of Civil Engineer with the EMI Leonardo da Vinci Award in 2021.

 Akono is an associate editor for the peer-reviewed scientific journal, Journal of Engineering Mechanics of the American Society of Civil Engineers.